 - 31 May 2016: First approved PIRS - 3 January 2018: Small language updates to clarify which instruments are included in the indicator. - II February 2019: Targets information relocated to Annex C. - 17 March 2020: No changes. - 19 May 2021: PIRS format changes.
-Responsible Individuals and Data Quality section updated.
+Responsible Individuals and Data Quality section updated. - 09 March 2022: No changes.

-Indicator Number: CII Indicator Type: Performance
+Indicator Number: CII

-Objective 1: Improved availability of health commodities (global procurement and logistics).
+Objective I: Improved availability of health commodities (global procurement and logistics).